jissac/SDCND/Term2/Highway_Driving/README.md

 # Highway Driving

-### In this project, I wrote a path planning algorithm in C++ that implements SAE Level 4 functionality.
+### In this project, I wrote a path planning algorithm in C++ that creates smooth, safe trajectories for the car to follow around a highway.

 ---